-Build a rock for a Django application¶
+Build a rock for a Django app¶

 containerise it in a rock, using Rockcraft’s django-framework